 Recommended for all houses in all areas of Western North Carolina regardless of foundation type.
 Most home buyers order a radon test with their home inspection and about 1 out of 6 homes that we see test high for radon (fail).
 If the levels of radon are high during a real estate test typically the seller pays for mitigation (but not always).
 Mitigation typically costs less than $2000 and is generally very effective in reducing radon levels.

-Builder Buddy Inspectors conduct the radon tests using the RadStar RS300 Continuous Monitor device.
-This machine is placed in the lowest finished space in the home for 2-4 days — it takes readings every hour and has a tamper sensor.
+Builder Buddy Inspectors conduct the radon tests using the RadStar RS300 or the RadonPro Continuous Monitor devices.
+These machines are placed in the lowest finished space in the home for 2-4 days — they take readings every hour and have a tamper sensor.
+The RadonPro also takes readings of humidity and temperature which helps indicate whether closed conditions were maintained during the test.
 One of the many advantages of the continuous monitors is that they produce 48-96 readings instead of just one with the charcoal/cartridge tests.
 The additional information is used to produce graphs that show spike or tampering events.
 Results are back within 3 business days.

 FOR YOUR INFORMATION: The EPA protocol for radon testing for real estate transactions is different than normal testing.
 Real estate transactions require a minimum 48 hour test using a Continuous Monitor or TWO approved charcoal tests.
 Please view the EPA’s Home Buyer’s Guide for more information or hire a radon testing professional.